YuanChengRua/SI507-Final-Project/README.md

   - After the recommendation, please back to the browser to see the menu of the restaurant (Some restaurants may not have built-in menu, I kindly provide Google search prompt to let you search the reataurant directly.</br>
   - With the selected dishes, the system will start delivering the food</br>

 ## Data Structure Description
+The data structure I have implemented is a tree structure which is similar to the structure we used in project 2 and I store the questions in a tree structure like the followings: